Rusalka: Region-specific

 Specifics pertaining to rusalki differed among regions.
 In most tales they lived without men.
 In stories from Ukraine, they were often linked with water.
 In Belarus they were linked with the forest and field.
 They were usually pictured as beautiful naked maidens, but in some areas they were imagined as hideous and hairy.
 They were said to tickle men to death.
 According to some Russian beliefs, rusalki had the appearance of very pale little girls with green hair and long arms.
 In other beliefs, they were described as naked girls with light brown hair.

 In Poland and Czech Republic, water rusalki/rusalky were younger and fair-haired, while the forest ones looked more mature and had black hair – but in both cases, if someone looked up close, their hair turned green, and the faces became distorted.
 They killed their victims by tickling them to death or forcing them to participate in a frenzied dance.
 In Polish folklore, the term rusalka could also stand for boginka, dziwożona and various other entities.

 Rusalka week

-The rusalki were believed to be at their most dangerous during the 'Rusalka week' (romanized: Rusalnaya nedelya) in early June.
+The rusalki were believed to be at their most dangerous during the 'Rusalka week' (Русальная неделя, romanized: Rusalnaya nedelya) in early June.
 At this time, they were supposed to have left their watery depths in order to swing on branches of birch and willow trees by night.
 Swimming during this week was strictly forbidden, lest mermaids drag a swimmer down to the river bed.
 A common feature of the celebration of Rusalnaya was the ritual banishment or burial of the rusalki at the end of the week, which remained as entertainment in Russia, Belarus, and Ukraine until the 1930s.